CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-destination.md

-# Data object: destination variable
+# Data object: destination

-A variable that gives access to current emailing **destination**.
-This variable might be either an alias to a [profile](./data-object-profile.md) or a [subprofile](./data-object-subprofile.md).
+An object that gives access to current emailing **destination**.
+This object might be either an alias to a [profile](./data-object-profile.md) or a [subprofile](./data-object-subprofile.md).
 It's set to a profile if emailing was sent to a database or selection.
 It's set to a subprofile if emailing was sent to a collection or mini-selection.

-You can edit the variable and its available properties from Javascript code or by editing the data-object of the profile/subprofile itself.
+You can edit its available properties with Javascript code or by editing the data-object of the profile/subprofile itself.
 You can edit profile data with the stack icon when a (sub)profile is selected under "Database & Profiles".